-- 12. The Committee on Advanced Degrees and Fellowships shall have general charge of all matters relating to graduate courses of study, and to graduate scholarships and fellowships.
-It shall make recommendations to the Faculty in regard to the acceptance of candidates for the degrees of Master of Science, Doctor of Engineering, and Doctor of Philosophy, the approval of their courses of study, and, when these have been completed, their qualifications for the degree.
-It shall have the power to appoint special committees which shall exercise supervision over individual courses of study and which shall report to the committee or the Faculty the manner in which these have been carried out. - 13.
-The Committees on Buildings shall have charge of the Rogers, the Walker, the Engineering, the Henry L. Pierce, and the Augustus Lowell Buildings, and of any others that may be erected. - 14.
-The Committee on the Conduct of Examinations shall submit to the Faculty, at least four weeks before the end of each term, a scheme of hours and rooms for the formal examinations, and shall cause such scheme, when approved, to be printed for the information of officers and students.
-It shall make all necessary arrangements in regard to the conduct of these examinations, see that they are properly carried on, and report to the Faculty all delinquencies of those in charge.
-It shall report to the Faculty upon the examinations to be held as provided in Rule 40. - 15.
-The Committee on Courses of Instruction shall make recommendations to the Faculty on all proposed changes in undergraduate course schemes.
-Such changes shall be referred to the committee for consideration after presentation to the Faculty.
+12. The Committee on Advanced Degrees and Fellowships shall have general charge of all matters relating to graduate courses of study, and to graduate scholarships and fellowships.
+It shall make recommendations to the Faculty in regard to the acceptance of candidates for the degrees of Master of Science, Doctor of Science, and Doctor of Philosophy, the approval of their courses of study, and, when these have been completed, their qualifications for the degree.
+It shall have the power to appoint special committees which shall exercise supervision over individual courses of study and which shall report to the committee or the Faculty the manner in which these have been carried out.